In Congo and Cameroon, they speak many native languages called “les patois” (pat-wah) in addition to French.

 What are the different patois?

-The most common patois in Congo are Lingala spoken mainly in Brazzaville in the Brazzaville Zone, Lari spoken mainly in Southern Brazzaville in the Makelekele Zone, Munikituba spoken mainly in the Pointe-Noire Zone and Kituba spoken in Dolisie.
+The most common patois in Congo are Lingala spoken mainly in Brazzaville in the Brazzaville Zone, Lari spoken mainly in Southern Brazzaville in the Makelekele Zone, Kituba spoken mainly in the Pointe-Noire Zone and in Dolisie.
 In Cameroon, they literally speak hundreds of patois and there is so much tribal blending in the cities that there is no specific patois in each region.
 In Gabon, many people speak a language called Fang.
 Learn more about Gabon in this article.

 Why should you learn the patois?